 The site elaborated that if a celebrity made it to the third episode, they could land a $10,000 bonus and another $10,000 if they were not voted off before episode 4.
 Episodes 5 and 6 could score one an additional $20,000 each, and stars would receive an extra $30,000 in their pockets for the seventh and eighth episodes, respectively.

 If a star made it to the last episode and became one of the final three competitors, that’s another $50,000, according to the site.
 That means both the winner and the runners-up would leave with $360,000, not to mention their new rocking body from all that exercise.

-If you make it to the last episode and you’re one of the final two competitors, that’s another $50,000.
-That means both the winner and the runner-up can leave with $345,000, not to mention their new rocking bod from all that exercise.
-And on top of all that, they’ll also likely reenergize the celeb following that they already had — or even find a new one.
-And the larger the following they have on social media sites like Instagram, the more they can leverage that audience into even bigger paydays from companies who want them to partner with them for sponsored posts.
+On top of all that, they’ll also likely reenergize the celeb following that the stars already had — or even find a new one.
+The larger the following the star has on social media sites like Instagram, the more they can leverage that audience into even bigger paydays from companies who want to partner with them for sponsored posts or other ventures.

 Their pro partners are paid far less, but it’s still a good salary and an elevated profile for a professional dancer.
 Reel Rundown reports that in the early days of DWTS, the dancers received $1,600 per episode, though now they can earn as much as $5,200.
 The site claims that the average professional dancer’s salary is close to $100,000 for the full season, which includes hours of grueling practice time.
 More popular fan-favorite pro dancers can reportedly negotiate for higher pay.

 If you’re one of the show’s judges or hosts, well, forget about it.
 Reel Rundown reports that the judges Len Goodman and Carrie Anna Inaba are rumored to make around $1.2 million per season.